Bridgeot/weatheria-app/README.md

 ## Contribution Guidelines
-If you'd like to fork and clone this repo and make your own changes feel free to do so as well!
+If you'd like to contribute to this project, then please submit a pull request.
+You may also fork and clone this repo and make your own changes as well!